-- Subsection 1 does not apply to any minor under 16 years of age employed in a business solely owned by the minor's parents.
-A parent is prohibited from employing the parent's minor child in occupations declared hazardous by the director pursuant to section 772 and in accordance with 29 Code of Federal Regulations, Part 570. - A minor 14 years of age or older and under 16 years of age may not be employed when the distance between the workplace and the home of the minor, or any other factor, necessitates the minor's remaining away from home overnight. - 3.
-Minors 16 and 17 years of age.
-A minor who is 16 years of age or older and under 18 years of age: - A. May perform work in both nonagricultural and agricultural employment not in direct contact with hazardous machinery or hazardous substances in accordance with rules adopted pursuant to section 772 and in accordance with 29 Code of Federal Regulations, Part 570; - B. May perform work as a theatrical actor or film actor; - C. May be employed by a parent, but a parent is prohibited from employing the parent's minor child who is 16 years of age or older and under 18 years of age in occupations declared hazardous by the director in accordance with rules adopted pursuant to section 772 and in accordance with 29 Code of Federal Regulations, Part 570; - D. Is exempt from section 774, subsection 1, paragraphs A and C when performing work in the taking or catching of lobsters, fish or other marine organisms; and - E. Who has graduated from a vocational, career and technical or cooperative education program approved by the Department of Education and is hired by an employer to work in an occupation for which the minor has been trained and certified by the vocational program may work for that employer in that occupation. - Sec.
+- 2. Minors 16 and 17 years of age.
+A minor who is 16 years of age or older and under 18 years of age: - A. May perform work in both nonagricultural and agricultural employment not in - direct contact with hazardous machinery or hazardous substances in accordance with - rules adopted pursuant to section 772 and in accordance with 29 Code of Federal - Regulations, Part 570; - B. May perform work as a theatrical actor or film actor; - 36 C. May perform work without hour restrictions as set forth in section 774 if - are employed in a business solely owned by the minor's parents.
+A parent is prohibited - from employing the parent's minor child who is 16 years of age or older and under 18 - years of age in occupations declared hazardous by the director in accordance with - 40 rules adopted pursuant to section 772 and in accordance with 29 Code of Federal - 41 Regulations, Part 570;

+- D. Is exempt from section 774, subsection 1, paragraphs A and C when performing work in the taking or catching of lobsters, fish or other marine organisms; and - E. Who has graduated from an approved vocational cooperative education program and is hired by an employer to work in an occupation for which the graduate has been trained and certified by the vocational program may work for that employer in that occupation. - Sec.
 5. 26 MRSA §774, sub-§1, as amended by PL 2011, c.
-174, §§1 to 3, is further amended to read: - 1.
+174, §§1 to 3, is further amended to read: - 9 1.
 Minors 16 and 17 years of age.
 A minor 16 years of age or older and under 18 years of age, enrolled in school, may not be employed as follows: - A. More than 50 hours in any week when the minor's school is not in session; - B. More than 24 hours in any week when the minor's school is in session.
 In addition, the maximum weekly hours a minor may work is 50 hours during any week that the approved school calendar for the minor's school is less than 3 days or during the first or last week of the school calendar, regardless of how many days the minor's school is in session for the week.
 If requested, a school must provide verification of its closings to the minor's employer or the Department of Labor; - C. More than 10 hours in any day when the minor's school is not in session; - D. More than 6 hours in any day when the minor's school is in session, except that the minor may work up to 8 hours on the last scheduled day of the school week; - E. More than 6 consecutive days;